butla/bultrowicz.com/cv/curriculum_vitae.en.md

 We were all supposed to be universal developers, writing code, preparing its deployments and interacting with any hardware necessary.
 We didn't have a traditional team leader, which was an interesting exercise in self-organization.
-My application team had 4 to 8 persons (it was growing), and the entire project team was around 80 people.
+My application team had 4 to 8 persons (it was growing), but the entire project had many teams.

 The whole project was also part of the organization's agile transformation, with our contractor team leading the way.

 Prominent technologies used: